-a.
-Legal
+A. Legal

 The authors of the Indian Constitution conferred a fundamental right on all citizens "to assemble peaceably and without arms."
 Prior to the Constitution coming into force, the right to assemble could have been abridged or taken away by law.
-Now, however, only reasonable restrictions (in the interests of the sovereignty and integrity of India or public order) within Article 19(3) of the Constitution may be imposed.
+Now, however, only reasonable restrictions, i.e. in the interests of the sovereignty and integrity of India or public order, within Article 19(3) of the Constitution may be imposed.

-For instance, in Railway Board v.
-Narinjan Singh, AIR 1969 SC 966: (1969) I SCC 502: (1969) 3 SCR 548, it was held that "although the citizens of India have freedom of speech, freedom to assemble peaceably and freedom to form associations or unions, it does not mean that they can exercise those freedoms in whatever place they please."
+In Railway Board v.
+Narinjan Singh, AIR 1969 SC 966: (1969) 1 SCC 502: (1969) 3 SCR 548, the Supreme Court held that "although the citizens of India have freedom of speech, freedom to assemble peaceably and freedom to form associations or unions, it does not mean that they can exercise those freedoms in whatever place they please."

-That said, rules have to be reasonable.
+The rules limiting freedom of assembly, association, and expression must be reasonable.
 Typically, refusals to permit an assembly or procession should be accompanied by reasons for such refusals.
-The law also cannot disallow spontaneous demonstrations on the same principles of fundamental right to peaceful assembly and freedom of speech and expression.
+The law also cannot disallow spontaneous demonstrations on the same principles of the fundamental right to peaceful assembly and freedom of speech and expression.
 However, arrests can be made for not obtaining permission.